feisalmombo/laravel-articles-authentication/readme.md

-## Article Laravel API and Authentication
+## Articles Laravel API and Authentication

- This is an article project to show how you could write an API using Laravel.
+ This is articles project to show how you could write an API using Laravel.

  There will be some minor differences, specially regarding downloaded packages, as I used the excellent [Laravel Ide Helper](https://github.com/barryvdh/laravel-ide-helper) to setup